NativeScript/nativescript-marketplace-demo/README.md

 [![Telerik Next cross-platform mobile app - all sessions view](https://www.telerik.com/sfimages/default-source/app-store-buttons/googleplay.png?sfvrsn=2)](https://play.google.com/store/apps/details?id=org.nativescript.nativescriptmarketplacedemo&amp;hl=en)

 # Explore the Source code
-You should setup [the NativeScript CLI](https://docs.nativescript.org/setup/quick-setup) with its dependencies.
+As a prerequisite you should setup [the NativeScript CLI](https://docs.nativescript.org/setup/quick-setup) with its dependencies.

 1.Get the source code of the app on your machine:
 ```